-Glucerna products are dietary supplements from Abbott Nutrition, and choices include cereals and meal and snack shakes and bars.
+Glucerna products are dietary supplements from Abbott Nutrition, and choices include cereals, meal and snack shakes and bars.
 They are designed for individuals with diabetes, but they may be good for you even if you do not have diabetes.
 Talk to your doctor before using Glucerna products or any dietary supplements to make sure that your diet is nutritionally adequate.

 Video of the Day

-Glucerna is good for you, even if you do not have diabetes, if it helps you control your weight.
-Use Glucerna as part of a calorie-controlled diet to prevent weight gain if you are already within a healthy weight range, or to lose weight if you are overweight or obese.
-Glucerna cereals, shakes and bars have about 100 to 200 calories each, so you can use them as a snack or meal replacement to lose weight.
+Glucerna meal replacement bars, snacks and shakes can help you lose weight by reducing calorie intake if you are already within a healthy weight range, or to lose weight if you are overweight or obese.
+Glucerna shakes and bars have about 100 to 200 calories each, according to the Glucerna website, so you can use them as a snack or meal replacement to lose weight.
 However, a healthier approach to weight loss may be to eat fresh foods, such as fruits, vegetables and beans.

-Glucerna meal plans are designed to help regulate your blood sugar if you have diabetes, but Glucerna products may be good for you even if you do not have diabetes.
-Glucerna products are low-glycemic, which means that their carbohydrates do not lead to spikes in your blood sugar levels.
+Many meal replacement bars are available for weight loss but most contain a lot of sugar.
+What makes Glucerna different is that it is lower on the glycemic index, which means that the carbohydrates do not lead to spikes in your blood sugar levels.
+Glucerna diabetic shakes are designed to help regulate your blood sugar if you have diabetes.
 A high-glycemic diet can increase your risk for diabetes, according to the Linus Pauling Institute Micronutrient Information Center.
 However, Glucerna states that its product-based meal plans are designed only for individuals with diabetes, and you should consult your doctor for a more suitable program if you do not have diabetes.